fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-1/assignment-1.md

 #### Task 3: Task abstractions

 Translate the domain-specific questions to abstract tasks.
 For each question, identify *actions* and *targets* that define user goals, making sure to discuss your reasoning behind each decision.
-You should follow Brehmer and Munzner's [typology](https://www.cs.ubc.ca/labs/imager/tr/2013/MultiLevelTaskTypology/brehmer_infovis13.pdf) of abstract visualization tasks, as seen in class.

 #### Task 4: Visualization sketches